faces of substance abuse drugs and alcohol

 This entry was posted on .

-Facial Changes with Substance Abuse
+Facial Changes with Substance Abuse in Orange County, California

 Millions of Americans are addicted to drugs or alcohol.
-Substance abuse can cost people everything – from friends to family, homes, and their livelihood.
+Substance abuse can cost people everything, from friends to family, homes, and their livelihood.
 The impact of addiction is even more evident on the faces of addicts themselves.

 The catastrophic result of substance abuse is physically visible and can range from decayed teeth to skin scabs.
 Illicit drugs come with different side effects, but one thing is common: they all have a different face!